flare-foundation/docs/docs/user/wallets/dcent-wallet.md

 The official D'cent device setup help guides can be found here: [https://userguide.dcentwallet.com/biometric-wallet/setting-up](https://userguide.dcentwallet.com/biometric-wallet/setting-up).

-Once your device is set up and synced with the mobile app you will need to add `$SGB` to your listed assets:
+Once your device is set up and synced with the mobile app you will need to add `$FLR` and `$SGB` to your listed assets:

-1. Ensure the D'cent biometric wallet is updated with the latest firmware, v2.16.7 or later.
+1. Ensure the D'cent biometric wallet is updated with the latest firmware, v2.24.0 or later.
 2. Login to your D'cent mobile app and have your device turned on, unlocked, and paired via Bluetooth.
 3. Click the `+` sign on the bottom right of the `Account` tab.
-4. Search for Songbird in the search box.
+4. Search for "Flare" or "Songbird" in the search box.
-5. Select the `Songbird Token (SGB)`.
+5. Select the `Flare Token (FLR)` or `Songbird Token (SGB)`.
-6. Name your SGB account and click `Create`.
+6. Name your new account and click `Create`.

+Repeat for the other token.

+You should also add the wrapped versions of the tokens (`$WFLR` and `$WSGB`) to the listed assets:

+1. With your device unlocked and paired, click the `+` sign on the bottom right of the `Account` tab.
+2. Search for "Wrapped Flare" or "Wrapped Songbird" in the search box.
+3. Select the wrapped token.
+4. Name your new account and click `Create`.

 ## Wrap and Delegate

 Users can wrap and delegate their `$SGB`/`$WSGB` using D'cent's native FTSO Portal:

+!!! note "Delegation instructions for the Flare network are awaiting confirmation"

 1. Click the `Discovery` tab at the bottom middle of the screen.
 2. Select the `FTSO Portal` from the menu then click `Go`.